AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 >
 >Adobe Journey Optimizer does not encompass everything shown in the diagrams at the top of this page.
 All paid media ads are created in [!UICONTROL Destinations].

 Adobe Journey Optimizer helps you deliver connected, contextual, and personalized experiences to your customers.
 The customer journey is the entire process of a customer's interactions with the brand.
-Each use case can have a variety of different journeys, each requiring specific information.
+Each use case journey requires specific information.
 Listed below is the precise data needed for each Journey branch.

 >[!BEGINTABS]